had3s-dev/downtify/RAILWAY_DEPLOYMENT.md

 Railway automatically provisions SSL certificates for custom domains, so your site will be accessible via HTTPS.

+### 7. Verify Deployment

+After deployment, verify your application is running:

+1. **Check Railway Dashboard**: Go to your project dashboard and check the deployment status
+2. **View Logs**: Click on the latest deployment to view logs
+3. **Test Health Endpoint**: Visit `https://your-app.railway.app/health` to verify the app is running
+4. **Test Main Site**: Visit your custom domain or Railway-generated URL
+5. **Check Environment Variables**: Ensure all required environment variables are set in the Railway dashboard

 ## Important Notes

 ### File Storage